-In accordance with the college mission statement, the philosophy of the Ophthalmic Technology program is to provide a certificate level education based on the Christian values underlying the educational efforts of the Sisters of Mercy of the Americas and the Sisters of Charity of Montreal (Grey Nuns).
+In accordance with the college mission statement, the philosophy of the Ophthalmic Technology program is to provide a certificate level education based on Christian values.

-Course goals and objectives are determined based on the Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO), and the Association of Technical Personnel in Ophthalmology (ATPO) standards and required knowledge and learning outcomes.
-The goal is to produce a competent practitioner who can function in a rapidly changing health care environment as well as pass the Certified Ophthalmic Assistant (COA) exam.
+Course goals and objectives are determined based on the Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO) and the Association of Technical Personnel in Ophthalmology (ATPO) standards and required knowledge and learning outcomes.
+The goal is to produce a competent professional who can function in a rapidly changing health care environment as well as pass the Certified Ophthalmic Assistant (COA) exam.